Search

 Or: "Nonprofit organizations are inefficient."

-The truth: Nonprofit organizations do not have clear bottom lines or profit margins; serving a human or environmental need makes success and efficiency much more difficult to measure.
+The truth: Nonprofit organizations do not usually have clear bottom lines or profit margins; serving a human or environmental need makes success and efficiency much more difficult to measure.

 Myth #7.
 "I can't deal with people."